 Reinhardt also benefits Ana.
 There is no more distracting tank than a swinging hammer Reinhardt.
 It’s pretty difficult to focus on the enemy backline when a Reinhardt is smashing your frontline to death.
 Ana can heal Rein from a decent distance away, which is good because it means Reinhardt doesn’t have to babysit the healer and can instead focus on crushing the enemy.

 Orisa + Roadhog

 Speaking of bunker composition, Orisa and Roadhog are a classic tank duo that is very hard to kill.
 Orisa and Roadhog compliment each other in several important ways.
 Orisa’s shield is probably the best barrier in the game.
 When combined with Roadhog’s self-healing and high burst damage weapons, this tank combination becomes very difficult to unseat from a position once they are bunkered down.

 Roadhog is excellent at defending supports.
 His hook is a constant threat to anyone trying to attack the backline.
-Orisa’s Halt and Hog’s Hook abilities are broken on their own, so the halt + hook combination is probably the most broken combination of two character abilities in Overwatch.
-To pull off this combo, Orisa needs to halt an enemy player followed by Roadhog hooking them while they are frozen by the halt.
-With a little practice and communication, you and your buddy can master this combination and absolutely devastate the enemy with it.
+Orisa’s Halt and Hog’s Hook abilities are broken on their own.
+The halt + hook combination is probably the most broken combination of two character abilities in Overwatch.
+To pull off this combo, Orisa needs to halt an enemy player.
+This is followed by Roadhog hooking them while they are frozen by the halt.
+With a little practice and communication, you can master this combination and absolutely devastate the enemy with it.